Anurag6276/vendor-invoice-risk-analytics/README.md

-# TITLE - Vendor Invoice Risk Detection & Freight Cost Analytics
+# Vendor Invoice Risk Detection & Freight Cost Analytics

-Overview-
+## Overview

 This project analyzes vendor invoice and purchase order data to understand transaction patterns and identify potentially risky invoices.
 The analysis combines SQL-based feature engineering, exploratory data analysis (EDA), and machine learning to generate insights and build predictive models.The dataset is stored in a SQLite database and processed using Python.
 The project also includes a small Streamlit application that allows users to interact with the trained models.

-Project Goal-
+## Project Goal

 The goal of this project is to use data analytics techniques to:
--analyze vendor invoice and purchase order data -identify patterns that may indicate invoice anomalies -predict freight costs associated with invoices
+- analyze vendor invoice and purchase order data
+- identify patterns that may indicate invoice anomalies
+- predict freight costs associated with invoices
--flag invoices that may require manual verification
+- flag invoices that may require manual verification

 This helps demonstrate how data analytics can support financial monitoring and operational decision-making.

-Components of this project -
+## Components of this project

 1)Exploratory Data Analysis (EDA)

 Exploratory analysis was performed to better understand the dataset and identify useful relationships.

 Key analysis included:
--Handling missing values
+- Handling missing values
--distribution of invoice and freight values -comparison between invoice value and purchase order value -correlation analysis between features
+- distribution of invoice and freight values
+- comparison between invoice value and purchase order value
+- correlation analysis between features
--examination of payment and receiving delays Visualizations were created using libraries Matplotlib and Seaborn to better interpret patterns in the data.
+- examination of payment and receiving delays Visualizations were created using libraries Matplotlib and Seaborn to better interpret patterns in the data.

 2)Data Processing & Feature Engineering

 Data is extracted from a SQLite database containing two main tables:
--vendor_invoice
--purchases
+- vendor_invoice
+- purchases

 Using SQL joins and aggregations, additional analytical features were created, including:
--total purchase value
+- total purchase value
--total item quantity
+- total item quantity
--number of brands per purchase order
+- number of brands per purchase order
--receiving delays
+- receiving delays
--time difference between purchase order, invoice, and payment
+- time difference between purchase order, invoice, and payment

 These features provide useful context for understanding invoice behavior.